Brand essence

 What positive or negative words best capture what we stand for?

-Highlight positive and negative, then order these by the customer’s level of certainty.
+• Highlight positive and negative, then order these by the customer’s level of certainty.
 For example, positive words - environmentally friendly, fun, high quality.

-Overall, how clearly do you see our values?
+How do you perceive our values?

-Trusted - This value is a big reason I support this brand, and I believe they truly live it.
+• Trusted - This value is a big reason I support this brand, and I believe they truly live it.

-Recognised - I’ve noticed this value consistently across the brand.
+• Recognised - I’ve noticed this value consistently across the brand.

-Unclear - I’ve seen some evidence of this value, but it’s not clear.
+• Unclear - I’ve seen some evidence of this value, but it’s not clear.

-Invisible - I haven’t noticed this value at all.
+• Invisible - I haven’t noticed this value at all.

 After you have surveyed enough customers, update the canvas section with your overall results.
 Score this where most customers